 Can you use another existing character to fill in the hole?
 If you dump in unnecessary main and secondary characters you then have to develop them.
-Do you really need more arcs in your story?
+Do you need more arcs in your story?
 Just keep an eye on that.

-DON’T lost track of your characters:
+DON’T lose track of your characters:

 If you do this you can create a powerful story with memorable characters that the readers will want to follow throughout the book.

 I hope you found this useful and as always feel free to drop me a comment or question or just to chit-chat.
 I love hearing from you all.
 All comments are moderated to stop spammers so don’t worry if it doesn’t appear immediately.

 Does your story have a large cast of characters?